Skip to main content

 Contact your district directly if you have questions about earning the Seal of Biliteracy.

-• Student must be attending public school or charter.
+• The student must be attending a public school or charter school.
 Not sure if you attend a public school?
-Search for your disctrict/charter on the AZ School Report Cards website.
+Search for your district/charter on the AZ School Report Cards website.

 • Students must complete all requirements during grades 9-12.
 Previous experience will not be counted.